sommerc/MN_V1_analysis/doc/frequency.md

 Now, the time-resolved PSD is averaged in *active* frames as described above.

+### Dominant frequency
+Peak finding on the mean power spectral density is applied using the function `scipy.signal.find_peaks` to obtain the dominant frequency bin.
+The dominant frequency hence corresponds to a local maxima in the mean power spectral density (PSD).

+The prominence of a peak at the dominant frequency bin measures how much a peak *stands out* from the surrounding baseline of the signal and is defined as the vertical distance between the peak and its lowest contour line.

+The analysis is repeated for frequency ranges below and a above a manual set frequency threshold $X% given by `FREQ_DOMINANT_SPLIT` (default 4.5)

 ### Background subtraction
 In order to remove spurious low frequency content, we additionally apply background subtraction to the smoothed angle z-scores.
 The background is estimated by smoothing the signal with a Gaussian of sigma=`FREQ_ACTIVE_SMOOTH`.